cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 This is where the story of Marvin picks up - planning EVAs.
 Looking through the history of space exploration, human-performed exploration is a rare phenomenon.
 All astronauts are explorers in the philosophical sense, but only a few astronauts have explored in the Darwin-in-the-Galapagos kind of way.
 The first EVAs tested engineering limits.
 Like the shuttle crews before them, modern ISS EV crews perform engineering tasks on engineered surfaces.
 They are construction workers and repairmen in space.
 Only the EV crews on Apollo 15 - 17 stepped out of an airlock with the goal of finding something cool outside.

+## Apollo Moonwalks

 Early Martian EVAs will likely mimic the pattern established in the Apollo missions.
-Engineering objectives outweighed scientific objectives on the first lunar landings, Apollo 11 - 14, during which lunar pioneers _egressed_ (meaning they left the airlock; as opposed to _ingressed_ when a crew reenters the airlock) to stretch their legs on the regolith and test equipment and procedures.
+Engineering objectives outweighed scientific objectives on the first lunar landings, Apollo 11 - 14, during which lunar pioneers _egressed_ (meaning they left the airlock; as opposed to _ingressed_ when a crew member reenters the airlock) to stretch their legs on the regolith and test equipment and procedures.
 The EV crews on the later missions, Apollo 15 - 17, focused on lunar science.
 Notably, the Apollo 17 crew included Harrison Schmitt, the only PhD geologist to ever do field work on a different world.<><>link?<><>

 <><>cool apollo pictures?<><>